Making Things Good

 See Illinois (unpublished)

-The great buildings that house the pride of Chicago culture—its museums, its universities, its libraries, and hospitals—are festooned with names carved into them.
-Few of those names are of artists or scientists or thinkers or teachers, the people who do the culture’s work.
+The great buildings that house the pride of Chicago culture—its museums, its universities, its libraries, and hospitals—are festooned with names.
+Few of those names identify artists or scientists or thinkers or teachers, the people who do the culture’s work.
 Instead, they are the names of the people who pay for the work—the super-rich business class, acting variously out of conscience or vanity or civic patriotism.

 This sketch is taken from a much longer chapter about Chicago business that was to have appeared in my never-published guide to Illinois history and culture.
 That chapter, Money Machines: Business in Chicagoland, can be read here.

 As they gradually lost control of local political system, businessmen set up an alternative realm of quasi-private institutions they could control, and they used it largely to shape the city’s cultural life.
-If the men who made Chicago were servants to Mammon untempered by culture, it is not always true of the second generation, which included men of genuine culture, such as the second Ryerson.
+If the men who made Chicago were servants to Mammon untempered by culture, it is not always true of the second generation, which included men of genuine culture, such as the second Martin Ryerson.
 For most, however, “culture” meant bourgeois good taste, which was then uplifting and a bit prudish.
-What Mary Garden said of Samuel Insull, patron of the Lyric Opera, could be said—and was, behind their backs—of most.
+What soprano and director Mary Garden said of Samuel Insull, patron of the Lyric Opera, could be said—and was, behind their backs—of most such men.
 “I saw very soon what Mr. Insull had in mind.
 That was to turn the opera into a utility, like all his business.
 You can’t do that, of course.”

-Whatever their tastes, nearly all of Chicago’s public-minded businessmen were social conservatives (perhaps because they’d amassed so much worth conserving).
+Whatever their tastes, nearly all of Chicago’s public-minded businessmen were social conservatives (perhaps because they’d amassed so that was much worth conserving).
 Most were fiercely protective of the prerogatives of their class.
-They believed in the use of government power—it was their government, after all—to protect the social order from what they, with more fervor than accuracy, regarded as anarchists.
-At the height of worker unrest in Chicago, in the quarter-century ending in 1900, the members of the Commercial Club bought land for what became Fort Sheridan to house the U.S. military force that was quartered there in response to a petition by Mssrs.
-Field, Armour, and Pullman.
+They believed in the use of government power—it was their government, after all—to protect the social order from people they, with more fervor than accuracy, regarded as anarchists.
+In the quarter-century ending in 1900, at the height of worker unrest in Chicago, the members of the Commercial Club bought land for what became Fort Sheridan to house the U.S. military force that was quartered there in response to a petition by Mssrs.
+Field, Armour, and Pullman—sleep-in security guards, in effect, paid for by the taxpayer..

 Marshall Field was typical only in the zeal with which he defended his free-market principles.
 He was a virulent union-hater who got rich in part by underpaying his shop girls to the extent that some driven into prostitution after hours.
 The Illinois National Guard was called "Marshall Field's boys" by Chicago's labor leaders after he supported the use of federal forces against Pullman railroad strikers in 1894.

-Their antidote for the revolution they feared was to lift the dangerously poor into the middle class.
-To do that, they gave to institutions that promised to do just that and established such institutions when none such was yet available in Chicago.
-Thus the grants to agents of uplift and education, such as McCormick’s founding of the Armour Institute, or Rosenwald’s bootstrap charities for Southern blacks.
-Essentially, they gave so that working Chicagoans—the worthy ones, with ambition and energy, like themselves—might become people like they were—god-fearing, schooled in the manual or business arts, patriotic.
+The antidote prescribed by Field et al to fend off the revolution they feared was money.
+Not taxes paid for government relief, but charitable support for institutions that promised to lift the dangerously poor into the middle class in Chicago.
+Thus the grants to agents of uplift and education, such as McCormick’s Armour Institute or Rosenwald’s bootstrap charities for Southern blacks.
+Essentially, they gave so that working Chicagoans—the worthy ones, with ambition and energy, like themselves—might become people like they were—god-fearing, schooled in the manual or business arts, and patriotic.

 For decades, institutions thought of a basic part of every decent government—orphanages day care, hospitals, and museums—were provided not by government but by such charitable-minded private citizens, usually well-to-do enough to have the leisure.
 The Newberry Library was a gift to the city from businessman and book lover Walter Loomis Newberry.
 John Crerar was a New York-born railroad man who died rich in 1889.
 He directed that some about $2.5 million (more than $78 million in 2002 dollars) be spent to buy and endow a “Free Public Library" for Chicago.
 The names on the new library’s board of directors—Robert T. Lincoln, Marshall Field IV, George Armour, Timothy Blackstone (he was president of the Chicago and Alton Railroad from 1864 to 1899) —suggests the circles Crerar traveled in.

-Every private college seminary and university founded in Chicago’s golden age-were founded to advance one creed or another, religious, social, or professional.
-But while the founding of most was inspired by God, it was rich businesspeople that they usually pray to when they need money for new buildings.
+Every private college seminary and university founded in Chicago’s golden age was founded to advance one creed or another, religious, social, or professional.
+But while the founding of most was inspired by God, it was rich businesspeople that the schools usually pray to when they need money for new buildings.
 And they usually get it.
-This will strike some as odd—Chicago’s many millionaires, while hardly peasants, tended not to be deeply educated men, but they had all done rather well.
+This will strike some as odd—Chicago’s many millionaires, while hardly peasants, tended not to be deeply educated men, but they had all done well enough that they could be forgiven for concluding that education was not necessary to success.
 However, like most ambitious people whose opportunities had been limited in their youths, they tended to over-valued formal education.

 Northwestern University is typical.
 Its inventory of major facilities includes the Deering Library (named for John Deering, the farm implement magnate), the Judd A. and Marjorie Weinberg College of Arts and Sciences (1851), the Robert R. McCormick School of Engineering and Applied Science (1909), the Medill School of Journalism (endowed by the heirs of Joseph Medill, who made the Chicago Tribune what it used to be), J. L. Kellogg School of Management (a gift of the son of the founder of Kellogg Corn Flakes Company), the Annie May Swift Hall (paid for by meat packer Gustavus F. Swift in 1895 as a memorial to his late daughter).
 The University of Chicago in particular was a creature of wealth.
 Its mother and father so to speak were oil magnate John D. Rockefeller, who gave the money, and Marshall Field, who gave the land.